-The main thing I received from growing up in a suburb is the boredom you have as a child.
-We would just smoke pot & sit in cars & be like, “What do you wanna do?”
+The main thing I got from growing up in a suburb is the boredom you have as a child.
+We would just smoke pot and sit in cars and be like, “What do you wanna do?”
 We were like the Vultures from The Jungle Book.

 Hugh Laurie’s character dates Leighton Meester’s, who’s young enough to be his daughter.
 You must be used to that old-man-dates-younger-woman relationship dynamic, though, living in L.A.?

-Well, I was in Paris recently, & I’d see men who look like fathers with these young girls, & then they’d start making out.
+Well, I was in Paris recently, and I’d see men who look like fathers with these young girls, and then they’d start making out.
 And I was like, “Oh, Jesus, they’re together.”
 You kind of just accept it.

 Growing up, were you ever attracted to older men?

 Arrested Development makes its long overdue comeback next spring.
-Strangely enough, the show never found its footing with audiences while it was on TV, only after becoming a cult favorite.
+Strangely enough, the show never found its footing with audiences while it was on TV, only later becoming a cult favorite.

 How did it feel to reunite with the cast?

-The whole cast received back together to do an Entertainment Weekly photo shoot, & even when we were on set the first time, the whole crew, [show creator] Mitch [Hurwitz] made a little speech & we were all kind of sentimental.
+The whole cast got back together to do an Entertainment Weekly photo shoot, and even when we were on set the first time, the whole crew, [show creator] Mitch [Hurwitz] made a little speech and we were all kind of sentimental.
 Because it’s so weird.
 It feels like no time has passed.
-The only difference is all of a sudden people care approximately it & are actually paying attention & are really looking forward to it.
-And it feels really nice, because we worked so complex on the show then, & it used to bother us [that] we would win all these Emmys & no one fuckin’ knew approximately the show.
-It’s kind of a rad thing to come back.
+The only difference is all of a sudden people care about it and are actually paying attention and are really looking forward to it.
+And it feels really nice, because we worked so hard on the show then, and it used to bother us [that] we would win all these Emmys and no one fuckin’ knew about the show.
+It’s kind of a cool thing to come back.

-What’s different approximately the vibe on set now?
+What’s different about the vibe on set now?

 We’re shooting [multiple episodes] all at the same time.
-And because of that, the scripts are kind of all over the place, & it’s complex to keep track of what’s happening.
-Mitch wasn’t on set when we shot the show [the first go-round], because he was in the room writing all the time & he was the Head.
+And because of that, the scripts are kind of all over the place, and it’s hard to keep track of what’s happening.
+Mitch wasn’t on set when we shot the show [the first go-round], because he was in the room writing all the time and he was the Head.
 Everything had to go to him.
-But now he’s on set every second, & it’s so nice, because he’s our hero.
+But now he’s on set every second, and it’s so nice, because he’s our hero.
 We trust him more than anything.
 He’s like the greatest guy.
 Having him on set is really cool, because he’s the only person alive who knows what’s happening.
-And we all look to him & we trust him so much.
-In that aspect it’s unquestionably different.
+And we all look to him and we trust him so much.
+In that aspect it’s definitely different.

 Guest star Henry Winkler said in a recent interview that each episode will be loosely based around each character.
 Is that going to be the format?